Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 # Compiling Parallel Symbolic Execution with Continuations (Artifact)

-This repository is the artifact for the ICSE 2023 paper *Compiling Parallel Symbolic Execution with Continuations*.
+This document is the instruction for the ICSE 2023 artifact evaluation for paper *Compiling Parallel Symbolic Execution with Continuations*.
 The artifact implements the symbolic-execution compiler [GenSym](https://github.com/Generative-Program-Analysis/GenSym) and provides instructions and benchmarks to reproduce the empirical experiments reported in the paper.

+This document is also available online at https://github.com/Generative-Program-Analysis/icse23-artifact-evaluation.

 Authors: Guannan Wei, Songlin Jia, Ruiqi Gao, Haotian Deng, Shangyin Tan, Oliver Bračevac, Tiark Rompf